 Federal law generally prohibits assignment or attachment of your benefits from the Raytheon Savings and Investment Plan (RAYSIP), except under a qualified domestic relations order (QDRO).
 A QDRO is a court order, issued in connection with a divorce or family support proceeding, which orders the plan to pay benefits to someone other than you.
 The company must obey these court orders, and any such payment will not violate the rule of non-assignability of benefits.
-A QDRO applies only to RAYSIP.
+A QDRO applies only to pension plans, including RAYSIP.

-The plan administrator may be required to begin making payments from your RAYSIP account while you are still working.
-These payments could even exhaust the total value of your account.
+The plan administrator may be required to begin making payments from your RAYSIP account (including the RAYSOP component, if applicable) while you are still working.
+These payments could even exhaust the total value of these accounts.
 The plan administrator has no discretion in these matters.